petroemil/NUI.PoC/README.md

 I was thinking, why can't it be simpler, more natural?

-So I came up with a different method to move a cursor on the screen with your hand.
+So I came up with a different method to show the cursor on the screen where you are pointing at.

+## COMING SOON

+I will upload some short videos to demonstrate the apps for those who can't or don't want to clone and try them on their own computers.

+Extensions to the core applications to demonstrate these interaction methods in real world scenarios.